sduzair/react/README.md

    1. Ease of life feature
 5. CSS Nesting Syntax Highlighting (jacobcassidy.css-nesting-syntax-highlighting)
    1. The native CSS language server does not syntax highlight modern CSS nesting.
-6. CSS Variables (vunguyentuan.vscode-css-variables)
+6. For CSS variables, use CSS Variable Autocomplete (vunguyentuan.vscode-css-variables) or CSS Var Complete (willofindie.vscode-cssvar)
-   1. To make CSS variables available in workspace available in html-like files
+   1. To make CSS variable intellisense possible with CSS variables available in workspace
 7. CSS Class Intellisense (tarrow.css-class-intellisense)
    1. Intellisense for CSS styles available in workspace
    2. See below table for comparison with other similar css styles extensions.